 If you want to work for an essential agency that affects the every-day lives of those who live, work, and travel in New York State, consider the New York State Department of Transportation.
 We offer challenging summer internship opportunities throughout the state in many different fields of study or interest, but they all have a common goal – to enhance public safety.

-The Department provides both paid and non-paid internships with valuable educational and career exploration opportunities in the areas of engineering, landscape architecture, planning, traffic signal/electronics, accounting, auditing, civil rights, human resources, and many other areas.
+The Department provides both paid and non-paid internships with valuable educational and career exploration opportunities in the areas of engineering, landscape architecture, planning, traffic signal/electronics, accounting, auditing, civil rights, human resources, fleet mechanics, and many other areas.
 We are always interested in having student interns work in the agency and to provide those interns with an educational experience that exposes them to state government and public policy.

 Depending on your career interests, we employ both Student Assistants (non-engineering interns) and Engineering Interns.